Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Conclusions

 \section{Conclusions}

-We introduced a novel Fourier plane-wave stochastic channel model that is mathematically tractable and is consistent with the physics of wave propagation.
-The developed model is valid in the near-field and fully captures the essence of electromagnetic propagation under any scattering condition.
-It is especially for, but not limited to, conducting research on future wireless systems with large (compared to the wavelength) and dense antenna arrays.
-Our hope is to excite the interest of the wireless research community toward the need of physics-inspired channel models that may push further the limits of MIMO communications.
-Possible extension to the proposed Fourier plane-wave channel model may include mutual coupling effects between adjacent antenna elements (e.g., \cite{Gupta83,Janaswamy2002}) and polarized antenna arrays \cite{MarzettaVector,MarzettaNokia}.
-Real-world measurements are also needed to support the developed theory and correctly extract the model parameters for practical propagation scenarios.
+We introduced a novel Fourier plane-wave stochastic channel model that is mathematically tractable and consistent with the physics of wave propagation.
+The developed model is even valid in the near-field and fully captures the essence of electromagnetic propagation under arbitrary scattering conditions.
+It is especially for, but not limited to, conducting research on future wireless systems with {electromagnetically large} and dense antenna arrays.
+Our hope is to excite the interest of the wireless research community toward the {development of physics-inspired models} that may push further the limits of MIMO communications \cite{Migliore_EM}.
+An important extension of the proposed Fourier plane-wave model is the incorporation of polarized antenna arrays~\cite{MarzettaVector,MarzettaNOKIA} and also of the mutual coupling between antenna elements, which may critically affect the performance of dense arrays (e.g., \cite{Laas2020}). {Real-world measurements are needed to support the developed theory by correctly extracting model parameters for a prescribed environmental class.}

 \appendices